If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “Call it what you like Cortez.
 However, I am lord now.
 I am the gate of souls, a ruler, both man and devil, and I will allow no one to stand in my way.”
 Genova looks up as he hears a metallic click.
 Outstretched in Cortez’s grasp is a pistol.
 “Don’t like what I am saying Cortez.
 Struck a cord?”

-Cortez repositions himself with the gun outstretched facing down the hideous beast Genova had become.
+Cortez repositions himself with the gun outstretched facing down the hideous beast Genova has become.
 “You’re insane.”

 “Go ahead.”
 Genova growls.
 “Shoot me.”
 His eyes widen as he hears a loud bang.
 Looking down Genova sees a large hole in his chest.
 The girl in his arms now wrenching for escape even harder if it were possible.
 Blood streams out from the wound.
 Raising his hand to his chest he wets his finger tips.
 “I bleed.” he whispers before laughing.
 “Go ahead, shoot me again Cortez.”

 Cortez fires the gun several more times.
 Each bullet landing in a small scatter around Genova’s heart.
 He keeps holding out his arm clicking the trigger as it chirps.
 “Out of bullets.”
 Genova smiles.
 Cortez’s chest now raises up and down.
 His hand trembles as he lowers the gun.
-He turns towards the hall running down the corridor.
+He turns tail towards the hall running down the corridor as fast as he can.

 “Maggots do not scare Kings.”
 Genova yells out to Cortez.
 “Run Cortez, it’s only a matter of time.”
 Cortez keeps running without looking back even as he hears the girl’s screams echoing from the hall.